-Tech unicorn Grab just took e-wallets to the next level — last year, the homegrown company announced their newest launch, the GrabPay Mastercard.
+Tech unicorn Grab has taken e-wallets to the next level — last year, the homegrown company announced their newest launch, the GrabPay Mastercard.
 This includes a digital card, as well as an actual, physical card that you can sign and swipe almost everywhere in Singapore (Mastercard, mah).

-So is the newest “credit card” in Singapore worth getting?
+So how is Grab’s “credit card” in Singapore holding up to the many e-wallet providers?
 Let’s find out.